DeclanMorrison/bootstrap-portfolio/README.md

 This is the portfolio made with bootstrap

 TO DO:
  - Begin layout with Bootstrap.
+DONE
     - About Page.
+DONE
     - Contact Page.
+DONE
     - Portfolio Page.
+DONE

- - Adjust CSS to match colors, pictures, etc.
+ - Adjust CSS to match colors, pictures, etc. DONE

  - Fine tune layout with style.css.
+DONE

- - Bonus: Add Animation, Sticky Footer, Sub-Grids
+ - Bonus: Add Animation, Sticky Footer, Sub-Grids DONE